 In automn 2013, Textable became a registered Orange Canvas add-on and was renamed to Orange Textable (v1.3).
 This promotion has made it possible to reach a much larger pool of users, as witnessed by a steadily increasing number of downloads.

 In early 2014, Unil’s FIP has renewed its support to Orange Textable by granting a maintenance funding.
-This has made it possible for LangTech Sàrl to collaborate with the creators of Orange Canvas, University of Ljubljana’s Biolab for producing the latest version of Orange Textable (v1.4).
+This has made it possible for LangTech Sàrl to collaborate with the creators of Orange Canvas, University of Ljubljana’s Biolab for producing version v1.4 of Orange Textable.

-In the meantime, Unil’s Faculty of Arts has granted additional funding for translating Orange Textable’s User guide from French to English, a work which is currently under completion and based on which this online documentation is regularly enriched.
+In the meantime, Unil’s Faculty of Arts has granted additional funding for translating Orange Textable’s User guide from French to English, then converting it into the electronic form you’re currently reading.

-Besides LangTech Sàrl and Aris Xanthos who have been involved at about every step of Orange Textable’s conception, implementation, documentation, and so on, a special mention should be made to Benjamin Gay (specifications, conception and implementation), people at Biolab (in particular Blaž Zupan and Aleš Erjavec for conception and implementation work), Corinne Morey (French to English translation of the user guide), and many students (and a few scholars) at Unil for their indispensable feedback as users of Orange Textable.
+Besides LangTech Sàrl and Aris Xanthos who have been involved at about every step of Orange Textable’s conception, implementation, documentation, and so on, a special mention should be made to Benjamin Gay (specifications, conception and implementation), people at Biolab (in particular Blaž Zupan and Aleš Erjavec for conception and implementation work), Corinne Morey (French to English translation of the user guide, preparation of the online version of the documentation, and creation of most cookbook recipes), and many students (and a few scholars) mostly at Unil for their indispensable feedback as users of Orange Textable.